 This is a big one.
 The majority of cellular issues have something to do with either SIM settings or the actual physical placement of the SIM card.
 If you are using a Dual SIM option with eSIM, make sure that you’ve chosen the right SIM card to use with cellular data.

 Hardware-wise, open the SIM card compartment and remove the SIM card.
 Place it again and ensure that the SIM is properly positioned and that it’s not physically damaged.
 Restart your device once again.
 Now, if you are still getting the Network not available message on your iPhone, check the carrier settings, as explained in step 5.

 5. Install carrier configuration file

 Cellular configuration files are usually automatically sent by the carrier as soon as the SIM card is placed.
-These messages will, when applied, insert all necessary APN Settings.
+These messages will, when applied, insert all necessary phone APN Settings.
 However, sometimes, for various reasons, you might miss the message and, without it, your SIM card and all related services won’t work.

 6. Reset Network settings

 Have in mind that this action will clear all saved Wi-Fi networks and Bluetooth pairings.
-If that’s too much of a hassle for you, you can skip to factory reset explained in the step below.
+If that’s too much of a hassle for you, you can skip to the factory reset explained in the step below.